yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Using Solution Explorer navigate to AdminControllers.cs underneath the Controllers folder in the ContosoEvents.WebApi project.
+1. Using Solution Explorer navigate to AdminControllers.cs underneath the Controllers folder in the ContosoEvents.WebApi project

-2. Locate the GetTicketOrderPartitions method.
+2. Locate the GetTicketOrderPartitions method

 3. Locate and complete the lines commented with //TODO: Task 4.1 to //TODO: Task 4.2

-4. Save AdminControllers.cs.
+4. Save AdminControllers.cs

 #### Exit criteria: